amruta95/MLZoomCamp_Capstone_Project/README.md

-# ML ZoomCamp Capstone Project
+# Machine Learning ZoomCamp: Capstone Project

 Hello guys, this repository contains the work carried out as a part of the Capstone Project for the course Machine Learning ZoomCamp.
 This course is organized and conducted by Mr. Alexey Grigorev